315+ Telescopes Ranked

 The Mount with 70AZ

-The Celestron PowerSeeker 70AZ’s mount is certainly not worthy of much in the way of praise, but it is not useless either.
+The Celestron PowerSeeker 70AZ’s mount is certainly not worthy of much in the way of praise from me, but it is not useless either.

 Unless it’s extremely cheap and you’re willing to deal with its shortcomings, a used Celestron PowerSeeker 70AZ is probably a waste of your time and money.